Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

-Using PiT architecture, we performed an experiment to verify the effect of the pooling layer in ViT.
+Using PiT architecture, we performed an experiment to verify the effect of PiT compared to ViT.
 The experiment setting is the same as the ResNet experiment.
-Figure~\ref{fig:vit_pooling_experiment} (a) represents the model capability of ViT with and without the pooling layer.
-At the same computation cost, ViT with pooling has a lower train loss than ViT without pooling.
-This result is similar to ResNet case.
-Using the pooling layers in ViT also improves the capability of architecture.
+Figure~\ref{fig:vit_pooling_experiment} (a) represents the model capability of ViT and PiT.
+At the same computation cost, PiT has a lower train loss than ViT.
+Using the spatial reduction layers in ViT also improves the capability of architecture.
 The comparison between training accuracy and validation accuracy shows a significant difference.
-As shown in Figure~\ref{fig:vit_pooling_experiment} (b), ViT without pooling does not improve validation accuracy even if training accuracy increases.
-On the other hand, in ViT with pooling, validation accuracy increases as training accuracy increases.
-The big difference in generalization performance causes the performance difference between ViT with pooling and ViT without pooling as shown in Figure~\ref{fig:vit_pooling_experiment} (c).
+As shown in Figure~\ref{fig:vit_pooling_experiment} (b), ViT does not improve validation accuracy even if training accuracy increases.
+On the other hand, in the case of PiT, validation accuracy increases as training accuracy increases.
+The big difference in generalization performance causes the performance difference between PiT and ViT as shown in Figure~\ref{fig:vit_pooling_experiment} (c).
 The phenomenon that ViT does not increase performance even when FLOPs increase in ImageNet is reported in ViT paper~\cite{vit}.
-In the training data of ImageNet scale, ViT shows poor generalization performance, and our proposed pooling layer alleviates this.
-So, we can say that the pooling layer is necessary for the generalization of ViT.
-Using the training trick is also a way to improve the generalization performance of ViT in ImageNet.
-The combination of training trick and pooling layer is covered in the experiment section.
+In the training data of ImageNet scale, ViT shows poor generalization performance, and PiT alleviates this.
+So, we believe that the spatial reduction layer is also necessary for the generalization of ViT.
+Using the training trick is a way to improve the generalization performance of ViT in ImageNet.
+The combination of training tricks and PiT is covered in the experiment section.